RisingStack/post-stripe/post.md

 })
 ```

-Done.
 After an order was successfully payed, we can parse send it to other APIs like Salesforce or Stamps to pack things up and get ready to send out.